 There are also day tours and other options.

 This annual festival offers concerts, theatre performances, and musicals.
-It is scheduled to take place from June 6-September 5, 2020.

-The program includes ballet, orchestral music, opera and more, all taking place in various venues in Buda and on Margaret Island.
+The program includes ballet, orchestral music, opera, and more, all taking place in various venues in Buda and on Margaret Island.

-Tickets pricing depends on what you add, although there is a 20% discount for students and seniors and a 30% discount with the Budapest Card.
+Ticket pricing depends on what you add, although there is a 20% discount for students and seniors and a 30% discount with the Budapest Card.